kv-orm/core/README.md

   }
   ```

-- On-demand, async, lazy-loading: [kv-orm] won't load properties of an Entity until they're needed, and will do so seamlessly at the time of lookup.
+- On-demand, asynchronous, lazy-loading: [kv-orm] won't load properties of an Entity until they're needed, and will do so seamlessly at the time of lookup.

   ```typescript
   import { getRepository } from '@kv-orm/core'